 The Medical Assistance Unit.

-Specify the unit name:

-The Office of Community Living, Benefits and Services Management Division

-(Do not complete item A-2)

-Another division/unit within the state Medicaid agency that is separate from the Medical Assistance Unit.
+Specify the unit name: The Office of Community Living, Benefits and Services Management Division (Do not complete item A-2) Another division/unit within the state Medicaid agency that is separate from the Medical Assistance Unit.
 Specify the division/unit name.
 This includes administrations/divisions under the umbrella agency that has been identified as the Single State Medicaid Agency.
 (Complete item A-2-a).
 The waiver is operated by a separate agency of the state that is not a division/unit of the Medicaid agency.

-Specify the division/unit name:

-In accordance with 42 CFR §431.10, the Medicaid agency exercises administrative discretion in the administration and supervision of the waiver and issues policies, rules and regulations related to the waiver.
-The interagency agreement or memorandum of understanding that sets forth the authority and arrangements for this policy is available through the Medicaid agency to CMS upon request.
+Space rify the division/unit name: Spec ily the division that have. ecordance with 42 CFR §431.10, the Medicaid agency exercises administrative discretion in the administration supervision of the waiver and issues policies, rules and regulations related to the waiver.
+The interagency agree ement or memorandum of understanding that sets forth the authority and arrangements for this policy is available 11gh the Medicaid agency to CMS upon request.
 (Complete item A-2-b).

-2. Oversight of Performance.

-a.
-Medicaid Director Oversight of Performance When the Waiver is Operated by another Division/Unit within the State Medicaid Agency.
-When the waiver is operated by another division/administration within the umbrella agency designated as the Single State Medicaid Agency.
-Specify (a) the functions performed by that division/administration (i.e., the Developmental Disabilities Administration within the Single State Medicaid Agency), (b) the document utilized to outline the roles and responsibilities related to waiver operation, and (c) the methods that are employed by the designated State Medicaid Director (in some instances, the head of umbrella agency) in the oversight of these activities:
+Appendix A: : Waiver Administration and Operation 2.
+Oversigh t of Performance. th dedicaid Director Oversight of Performance When the Waiver is Operated by another Division/Unit within the State Medicaid Agency.
+When the waiver is operated by another division/administration within the umbrella tency designated as the Single State Medicaid Agency.
+Specify (a) the functions performed by that agency) in the oversight of these activities: